brandonnodar/Missile_Racer/README.md

 <img src="https://raw.githubusercontent.com/brandonnodar/Missile_Racer/master/images/mr_ai.gif" alt="Missile Racer" width="500">

+<p>The yellow markers tell the missile where to look at.
+When the missile hits a green marker, it then proceeds to look at the next waypoint.
+This cycle's around the track allowing the missile to fly as many laps around the track as you'd like.</p>

 ## Online Leaderboards
 <p>Compete in online leaderboards for the fastest time on the track.</p>
 <ul>